vfrafer13/assessment/README.md

-# Headless WordPress Assessment
+# Intermediate WordPress Assessment

-This is the assessment for incoming developers aimed toward experience with WordPress combined with a JavaScript-centric front-end.
+This is the assessment for incoming developers aimed toward intermediate experience with WordPress.

 Please follow the steps below and turn it in to us when you are done!